July 17th, 2020 | Can You Marry Research With Entrepreneurship?

 As mentioned above, dividing your time between leading the company and doing research over a long period of time can be exhaustive.
-Sprint group Hackathon projects also have this benefit that you can meet plenty of interesting people every time.
+Sprint group Hackathon projects also have the benefit that you can meet plenty of interesting people every time.

-This approach requires a lot of energy, but many people have stamina to do so. for instance, Piotr Migdał who holds a PhD in Quantum Physics, today works a freelance data scientist and still actively pursues research on the side.
+This approach requires a lot of energy, but many people have the stamina to do so. for instance, Piotr Migdał who holds a PhD in Quantum Physics, today works a freelance data scientist and still actively pursues research on the side.

-Usually, he achieves this by developing and leading brief Hackathon projects (that sometimes even get published) Some entrepreneurs who are former researchers, have a different approach and use to take 1-2 week vacations every now and then with a sole purpose to lock themselves in a cabin in the woods and carry out research sprints just for pleasure.
+Usually, he achieves this by developing and leading brief Hackathon projects (that sometimes even get published) Some entrepreneurs who are former researchers, have a different approach and use to take 1-2 week vacations every now and then with the sole purpose to lock themselves in a cabin in the woods and carry out research sprints just for pleasure.

 3. Build an R&D Startup.

 This is quite a popular approach in IT and biotech.
-New products in technology often stem from scientific research or from a scientific concept. for instance, Menten AI, a successful startup funded by Y Combinator launched by PhDs, is based on the concept of designing new proteins using quantum computing.
+New products in technology often stem from scientific research or from a scientific concept. for instance, Menten AI, a successful startup funded by Y Combinator and launched by PhDs, is based on the concept of designing new proteins using quantum computing.

 4. Invest In R&D Startups.

 In the future, once you build some level of personal wealth, you can also invest your private capital in new startups stemming from research.
 In particular, you might look at startups in the field in which you have your research background.
-For fresh entrepreneurs, acquiring the capital in the early stage is always the biggest problem.
+For fresh entrepreneurs, acquiring capital in the early stage is always the biggest problem.
 Thus, such private investors are highly valued and respected.

 As a private investor, you will be in touch with young and ambitious people who do the actual projects.
-You can supervise and advise them with both the R&D and the business side of the project, steer them in the right direction marketing-wise, and connect them with people in your personal network.
+You can supervise and advise them on both the R&D and the business side of the project, steer them in the right direction marketing-wise, and connect them with people in your personal network.

-A role of a private investor has much in common with a role of Principal Investigator in academia.
+A role of a private investor has much in common with the role of a Principal Investigator in academia.
 You sponsor more junior people, mentor them, share your contacts with them, brainstorm with them, help them every time they pack themselves into trouble, and get a piece of the pie in an exchange.
 And, you can mitigate risks by having multiple mentees at a time.